 To take the sting out of shopping for car insurance, we have gathered average insurance premiums from Farmers and Allstate.
 The below rates cover a variety of pricing components, chief among which are credit, driving record, and age.
 Take a look at these rates and find the perfect policy for you.

 If you have very bad credit, Farmers could be a better option for you.
 Typically, Farmers offers better prices than Allstate for drivers with credit scores of less than 580.
-Those with extraordinary credit — a score of 800 or higher — should favor Check out common insurance costs by credit tier for Farmers and Allstate below.
+Those with extraordinary credit — a score of 800 or higher — should favor Farmers.
+Check out common insurance costs by credit tier for Farmers and Allstate below.

-|Credit score||Allstate avg. annual premium||Farmers avg. annual premium|
+|Credit level||Allstate avg. annual premium||Farmers avg. annual premium|

 |Very Poor (300-579)||$3,117||$2,633|